ARM-software/MDK-Middleware/Documentation/Doxygen/General/src/work_with_examples.md

 The examples are provided as part of the MDK-Middleware pack and maintained as part of its GitHub repository, see \ref mw_access.

-For detailed list of available examples and their detailed description, see the **Examples** section in the component documentation.
+For a detailed list of available examples and their detailed description, see the **Examples** section in the component documentation.

 - [**File System examples**](../FileSystem/examples.html)
 - [**Network examples**](../Network/examples.html)